Last updated on July 26th, 2019.

 - Prepare the couscous according to the package instructions.
 For extra flavor, substitute chicken or vegetable broth instead of the water + salt!
 When the couscous is cooked, rinse under cold water and place in a large bowl.

 - To prepare the salad, add the grape tomatoes, corn, chopped parsley, and scallion to the couscous.
-Season with the remaining 2 tablespoons olive oil and juice of 1/2 lemon.
+Season with the remaining 1 tablespoon olive oil and juice of 1/2 lemon.
 Mix well and give it a taste.
-Season with additional lemon juice, salt, and pepper, if desired.
-Serve room temperature or cold.
+Season with additional lemon juice, olive oil, salt, and pepper, if desired.
+Serve at room temperature or chilled.